SESYNC-ci/netlogo-programming-lesson/docs/_slides/turtles.md

 `tick` is a primitive (i.e., built-in to NetLogo) that advances the tick counter by one tick.

-`move-turtles` is not and we need to add another procedure.
+`move-turtles` is not, and we need to add another procedure.
 Note that it is common that one procedure might have (many) others nested within (i.e., dependencies).

 ===